fakeProgrammer0/ML_labs/lab3/lab3.md

 #### 3.3.1.
 Result of Face Classification
 The result of face classification are written into the file report.txt according to **3.2.2 step 4**.

-The report generated by training a small dataset with 750 samples.
+The following report is generated by training a small dataset with 750 samples.

     1.loss estimate of a single weak classifier (a sklearn.tree.DecisionTreeClassifier with max_depth = 1):
     timestamp: 2018-11-16 21:12:25.321301